-For the period 2018-22, RAMM has received additional investment from Arts Council England’s National Portfolio Organisation funding.
-This is specifically to develop contemporary art activity in response to the museum’s collections.
+From 2018 to 2022, RAMM has received additional investment from Arts Council England’s National Portfolio Organisation funding to develop contemporary art activity in response to the museum’s collections.

-RAMM will develop a dynamic contemporary arts programme as an expression of its vision: Home to a Million Thoughts.
-By integrating contemporary art seamlessly into the museum’s popular and wide-ranging programme, RAMM aims to reach new audiences.
+RAMM is creating a dynamic contemporary art programme as an expression of its vision: Home to a Million Thoughts.
+By integrating contemporary art into the museum’s wide-ranging programme, RAMM is reaching new audiences.

-RAMM will work in collaboration with local visual arts partners to develop projects showcasing contemporary art and involving our communities which are inspired by RAMM’s collections and relate to our programming themes:
+We are also working in collaboration with local visual arts partners to develop contemporary art projects involving our communities inspired by RAMM’s collections and relating to our programming themes:

 Ornamentation – January to March 2019